 Why Nurses Are Making the Switch

-Surprisingly, the reason behind this move often lies precisely in the fact that hospital bureaucracies, managed care models, and conventional clinical practice often get in the way of delivering high-quality care.
-Managed care, in particular, has a way of turning the healing arts and the close relationship between healers and patients into a cold, transactional, increasingly automated, impersonal affair.
-As many bioethicists have warned and researchers have proven, this runs the risk of dehumanizing patients, as well as those attempting to care for them.
+Up to 70% of nurses report being so burned out and unhappy in their careers that they’re considering moving into adjacent healthcare sectors or hanging up their scrubs for good.
+Managed care models, hospital bureaucracies and conventional clinical practice often get in the way of delivering high-quality care.
+Managed care, in particular, has a way of turning the healing arts and the close relationship between caregivers and patients into a cold, transactional, increasingly automated and impersonal affair.
+The confines of managed care dehumanize patients and those attempting to care for them.

-Frankly, many nurses and doctors are fed up with working within these models and systems and everything that tends to come with them:
+It’s no surprise that many nurses are weary of working within these models and everything that comes with them: